One thing I didn't think about AT ALL before moving to Vallarta

 Then, out of the corner of my eye I saw a quick movement...
-GECKO - the chirping culprit!
-I don't know if I like that a lizzard is in the house, this freaked me out a little.
+GECKO - the chirper!
+I don't know if I liked that a lizzard was in the house, this freaked me out a little.

-It didn't take long to love having cute gecko's in the house.
+Though it didn't take long to love having cute gecko's in the house.
 They eat bugs.

 There were two spiders in our first PV home that I will never forget.

 Todd spotted a very round spider about the size of a dime in the kitchen.
 He grabbed a shoe and smacked it.

 BILLIONS of tiny tiny tiny spider babies went shooting in every direction all at once... it was the craziest creepiest thing we'd ever seen!
 There was screaming and shoes flying everywhere.

 Again, in our kitchen, next to an outside door I noticed a huge shadow.
 My worst nightmare was happening - I was looking at the biggest spider I've ever seen in my life - approximately 7 inches in diameter with long legs.
 My mouth opened, and no sound came out.
 I was finally able to yell for my husband.

 Todd again grabbed a shoe.
-He went to smack the spider and I couldn't believe what I saw next.
-This spider was so fast that the shoe didn't come anywhere near it.... the spider laughed in our general direction and scampered away - fortunately outside.
+He went to smack the spider and you won't believe what I saw next.
+This spider was so fast that the shoe didn't come anywhere near it.... the spider laughed in Todd's general direction, and then hop/skipped away - fortunately outside.

-That spider we discovered, is called a Huntsman - and that was the only time I saw a Huntsman in our first Vallarta home.
+That spider is called a Huntsman - and that was the only time I saw a Huntsman in our first Vallarta home.
 Our second home is a whole other story - I wrote an article about it.
 You have to find out what happened to me - including what woke the neighbors in the building next door!
 Click here.

 There are any possible size of ant you can imagine in Vallarta.

-There are large ants that stop by your flower boxes at night while you're sleeping and take away all your pretty flowers and plants.
+Large ants that march like soldiers in a line straight to your flower boxes at night while you're sleeping, and take away all your pretty flowers and plants.

-And there are the teeny tiny ants that can sneak into any sealed container in your kitchen.
-Y
+Then the teeny tiny ants that can sneak into any sealed container in your kitchen.